Sayfo: Paris Peace Conference

-Historiography
+Death toll

 Assyrian delegates at the Paris Peace Conference said that their losses were 250,000 in the Ottoman Empire and Persia, around half of the prewar population.
 In 1923, at the Lausanne Conference, they raised their estimate to 275,000.
 The source of these numbers is unknown and, according to Gaunt, their accuracy has been impossible to verify and the Assyrian delegation had an incentive to exaggerate.
 Although more than 50 percent of the population was killed in some areas, Assyrian communities in present-day Syria and Iraq were left mainly intact.
 The Sayfo was less systematic than the Armenian genocide; all Christians were killed in some places, but local officials spared Assyrians and targeted Armenians in others.
-It is less well-known than the Armenian genocide, partially because its targets were divided among mutually-antagonistic churches and did not develop a collective identity.
-According to historian Tessa Hofmann, the killing of Assyrians in Diyarbekir may be considered a spillover of the Armenian genocide; Hakkari and Azerbaijan, however, was "a typical wartime and retributive genocide".

 Legacy

 For Assyrians, the Sayfo is considered the greatest modern example of their persecution.
 Eyewitness accounts of the genocide were typically passed down orally, rather than in writing; memories were often passed down in lamentations.
 After large-scale migration to Western countries (where Assyrians had greater freedom of speech) during the second half of the twentieth century, accounts began to be communicated more publicly by grandchildren of survivors.